Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 My own mother, throughout her life, revered him, preferring to gloss over his failings and focus on his achievements, as many French do.
 I've inherited her fascination, but not her admiration...

-• Despite her admiration, he was a terrible misogynist, who believed women should obey their husbands (even though his own wife, Josephine, was consistently unfaithful) and have a lot of children (he didn't do that well here, either).
+• Whatever her opinion, he was a terrible misogynist who believed women should obey their husbands (even though his own wife, Josephine, was consistently unfaithful) and have a lot of children (he didn't do well here, either).
 Driving the point home is this quote from Napoleon: “Women are nothing but machines for producing children.”

 • Was he a brilliant leader of men or a selfish, ambitious self-aggrandizer?
 A bit of both.
 He is accused of having abandoned his soldiers in Egypt to rush back to Paris at a politically opportune moment.
 His supporters say he had no choice: cut off from retreat and supplies, he had no way to bring his troops home.
 So he left them.
 The debate continues.

-• He abolished and then reinstituted slavery.
+• He abolished and then reinstated slavery.
 He did abolish it in the end, but still...

 • His relationship to the French Revolution was ambivalent.
 He maintained many of the Revolution's gains – equality (for men) before the law, advancement on merit rather than birth, religious tolerance – but overturned some of its worst excesses, like the Reign of Terror (daily guillotinings, anyone?) or the abolition of Christianity.